Homeless Crisis Response System

 Typical Stay in Temporary Housing

-Temporary housing refers to emergency shelters and other places meant for short-term stays such as safe parking sites, transitional housing, and hotel voucher programs.
+Temporary housing refers to emergency shelters and other places meant for short-term stays, such as safe havens and transitional housing.
 The goal of temporary housing is to provide safety and access to services such as permanent housing programs, employment programs, and case management.

 Homelessness disproportionately impacts people of color.

 When we look closer at the data, we can see the disparities in outcomes.
-Populations that also had longer stays in temporary housing include:
+Populations that also had longer stays in temporary housing without successful exits from 2021-2023 include:

 • Youth under 18 years old